larrylart/blue_keyboard/README.md

    - Decrypts and validates the command using MTLS
    - Converts the characters to HID keycodes using the selected layout profile
    - Types the characters to the host as keypress events
-   - Sends a response with an MD5 of the typed payload so the app can verify that everything was emitted correctly.
+   - Sends a response with an MD5 of the received payload so the app can verify that everything was emitted correctly.

 ---